francov/netPanzerSB/README.md

 The installation log may produce errors for any uninstalled platform SDKs.

-To test the App on an Emulator or Device (in the last case ensure you have Degub USB enabled)
+To deploy the App on an Emulator or Device (in the last case ensure you have Degub USB enabled) follow these steps:

 ```
 $> cd netPanzerSB
+$> npm install
+$> grunt
 $> phonegap run android
 ```